-As the “most wonderful time of the year” approaches, consumer spending levels also reach their annual peak.
-Needless to say, this is also a crucial time for all businesses to have strong marketing plans in place and take advantage of the additional revenue opportunities.
-It’s especially important for small businesses who don’t have the resources of larger companies to have definite strategies in place to maximize the holidays financially.
-Here are a few strategies that can help your small business prepare for the busiest and potentially most lucrative season of the year:
+The holiday season is the most magical time of the year, but it’s also when consumer spending levels hit their peak.
+That means it’s a crucial time for businesses of all sizes to have strong marketing plans in place and take advantage of the additional revenue opportunities.
+For small businesses, this time of year is especially important for maximizing profits.
+Don’t worry if you don’t have the same resources as larger companies – there are still plenty of strategies you can use to prepare for the busiest and most profitable season of the year!

 Optimize your branding and marketing strategy for the holidays

-Show your holiday spirit by decorating your website, emails, and any print promotional materials with holiday graphics.
-This simple but often forgotten strategy adds a touch of humanity to your business and makes the online shopping experience that much more inviting for the customer.
-Depending on your budget, you could take a page out of the Google playbook and redesign your business logo with the different fall and winter holiday themes as appropriate (Halloween, Thanksgiving, Christmas/Hanukkah/Kwanzaa); it doesn’t cost as much as you think, and can be reused every year.
+Get into the holiday spirit by adding some festive decorations to your website, emails, and print promotional materials.
+This simple but effective strategy adds a personal touch to your business and makes the online shopping experience more inviting for customers.
+Depending on your budget, you could even redesign your business logo with holiday themes such as Halloween, Thanksgiving, and Christmas/Hanukkah/Kwanzaa.
+This is a great way to show off your holiday spirit and can be reused every year without breaking the bank.

 Check to see that all of your web links are working — nothing kills sales faster than a broken link!
 There are a number of free online tools and apps you can use for this, including Check My Links (a Google Chrome Web Extension), Broken Link Check, Dr. Link Check, and various different paid software options depending on your needs.
 Also, update your social media pages to have a look and feel coordinated with your main website.